OpenDroneMap/docs/fil/_sources/contributing.rst.txt

 OpenDroneMap is FOSS software.
-Free and open source (FOSS) projects are interesting from the inside and outside: from the outside, successful ones feel like they should be able to do anything, and itâ€™s hard to know what a reasonable request is.
+Free and open source (FOSS) projects are interesting from the inside and outside: from the outside, successful ones feel like they should be able to do anything, and it's hard to know what a reasonable request is.
 From the inside of a project, they can feel very resource constrained: largely by time, money, and opportunity overload.